Home - Index -

 More pressing than discretionary fiscal action is getting the banks to lend.

-This is why they have been helped, in the first place.
 Unfortunately, their marginal cost of funds, plus required margins, is above rates they are expected to charge.

 This is why sharp cuts in official intervention rates are vital.